SoftwareAG/c8y-docs/content/about-doc/online-information.md

 ### Software AG Empower Product Support Website

-You can find product information on the Software AG Empower Product Support website at [https://empower.softwareag.com](https://empower.softwareag.com).
+You can find product information on the [Software AG Empower Product Support](https://empower.softwareag.com) website.

->**Info**: If you do not yet have an account for Empower, send an email to empower@softwareag.com with your name, company, and company email address and request an account.
+>**Info**: If you do not have an account for Empower yet, send an email to empower@softwareag.com with your name, company, and company email address and request an account.

-Once you have an account, you can
+Once you have an account, you can:

-* open Support Incidents online via the eService section of Empower
+* Open Support Incidents online via the eService section of Empower.
-* find further product information and product downloads
+* Find further product information and product downloads.

 To submit feature/enhancement requests, get information about product availability, and download products, go to [Products](https://empower.softwareag.com/Products/default.aspx?).